MicrosoftDocs/minecraft-creator/creator/Documents/AdvancedCustomBlocks.md

 ---
 author: mammerla
 ms.author: v-jimseaman
-title: Advanced Custom Blocks, Part 1 ms.prod: gaming
+title: Custom Blocks Part 2 Geometry and Materials ms.prod: gaming
 description: "A guide to using the Geometry and Material instances to create custom blocks in Minecraft: Bedrock Edition"
 ---

-# Advanced Custom Blocks: Geometry and Material Instances
+# Custom Blocks Part 2: Geometry and Material Instances

 In this tutorial, you will learn much more about custom block components.
 We will cover the following: